Low-code 101 #11 – Spotlight on Morning Data

 Welcome to the newest episode of our low-code 101 webinar series.
-This time, Yad Jaura is talking to Chief Commercial Officer of Morning Data, Paul Buckle.
-Morning Data is a leading supplier of world-class software and service solutions for the global insurance industry and in this webinar, Paul explains how they are using low-code to meet many needs of the sector.
+We talk to Chief Commercial Officer of Morning Data, Paul Buckle.
+As a leading supplier of world-class software and service solutions for the global insurance industry, Paul explains in this webinar, how they are using low-code to meet many needs of the sector.

-Watch the webinar below – you can find the other episodes in the Low-code 101 series.
-A transcript of episode 11 is laid out below.
+Watch the Low-code in the insurance sector webinar below – you can find the other episodes in the Low-code 101 series.

 Yad: Hello, everybody.
 Welcome to the latest in our Low-code 101 sessions.
 I’m really pleased to welcome Paul Buckle from Morning Data.
 Hello, Paul.